Type (biology): Lectotype

 A lectotype is a specimen later selected to serve as the single type specimen for species originally described from a set of syntypes.
 In zoology, a lectotype is a kind of name-bearing type.
 When a species was originally described on the basis of a name-bearing type consisting of multiple specimens, one of those may be designated as the lectotype.
 Having a single name-bearing type reduces the potential for confusion, especially considering that it is not uncommon for a series of syntypes to contain specimens of more than one species.

 Formally, Carl Linnaeus is the lectotype for Homo sapiens, designated in 1959.
-He published the first book considered to be part of taxonomical nomenclature, the 10th edition of Systema Naturae, which included the first description of Homo sapiens and determined all valid syntypes for the species.
-Crucially, in 1959, Professor William Stearne wrote in a passing remark on Linnaeus's contributions, "Linnaeus himself, must stand as the type of his Homo sapiens."
+He published the first book considered to be part of zoological nomenclature, the 10th edition of Systema Naturae, which included the first description of Homo sapiens and determined all valid syntypes for the species.
+Crucially, in 1959, Professor William Stearn wrote in a passing remark on Linnaeus's contributions, "Linnaeus himself, must stand as the type of his Homo sapiens."
 He justified his choice by noting that the specimen that Linnaeus, who wrote his own autobiography five times, had most studied was probably himself.
 This sufficiently and correctly designated Linnaeus to be the lectotype for Homo sapiens.

 It has also been suggested that Edward Cope is the lectotype for Homo sapiens, based on the 1994 reporting by Louie Psihoyos of an unpublished proposal by Bob Bakker to do so.
-However, this designation is invalid both because Edward Cope was not one of the specimens described in Systema Naturae 10th Ed., and therefore not being a syntype is not eligible, and because Stearne's designation in 1959 has seniority and invalidates future designations.
+However, this designation is invalid both because Edward Cope was not one of the specimens described in Systema Naturae 10th Ed., and therefore not being a syntype is not eligible, and because Stearn's designation in 1959 has seniority and invalidates future designations.